zehranrgi/gesture_detection/README.md

-I compiled the codes with @nicknochnack.

-His video was about 5 hours, I completed the following:
+completed the following:

 A. Gesture Detection - this is the first project where you'll be able to build a model that detects different gestures

-B. Microscope Based Defect Detection - here we'll leverage a USB microscope to detect defects in LEDs and PCBs using TFOD and Python

-C. Web Direction Detection - in this model you'll learn how to detect hand directions for integration in a React Js Web App with Tensorflow Js

-D. Face Sentiment Detection - here you'll learn how to estimate facial sentiment using Tensorflow Object Detection on a Raspberry Pi with TFLite
+B. Face Sentiment Detection - here you'll learn how to estimate facial sentiment using Tensorflow Object Detection on a Raspberry Pi with TFLite